ljleb/sd-webui-freeu/README.md

 If you want to modify only the third stage, prepend the `"stage_infos"` array with 2 empty dicts.

 If `"stop_ratio"` or `"start_ratio"` is an integer, then it is a step number.
-Otherwise, it is expected to be a float between `0.0` and `1.0` represents a ratio of the total sampling steps.
+Otherwise, it is expected to be a float between `0.0` and `1.0` and it represents a ratio of the total sampling steps.